vipinbihari/blog_cms/README.md

 1. **Choose a niche** – copy a preset from `src/config/templates/` to `src/config/current-config.ts`.
 2. **Edit branding and social links** – update site title, description, logos, theme colours, and all social media links inside `src/config/current-config.ts`.
    - **Social links are now managed exclusively via the top-level `BLOG_CONFIG.social` array**.
 Add, remove, or modify your social profiles there.
 Do not use `navigation.social` or any other location for social links.
+   - **Dark mode link styling:** In dark mode, all links inside `.prose` content are light blue/white for readability.
+Social media icon links are now excluded from this forced color to preserve their brand colors.
 3. **Write posts** – place markdown/MDX files in `src/content/posts/`.
    Front-matter controls category, tags, `featured` flag, hero images, etc.